khulanJargalsaikhan/hello-world/README.md

 Hi humans!

-I like coding in Java, but when there is so much to learn.
+I like coding in Java, but there is so much to learn.